Frequently Asked Questions

 How do I migrate away from Stelae?

 Download your static site archive (your published site) and your WordPress backup (database + uploads + themes + plugins) from the dashboard.
 Cancel your subscription.
-Your static site keeps running on your hosting provider — it has no dependency on Stelae.
+Your static site keeps running on your hosting provider, with no dependency on Stelae.
 To continue editing in WordPress, import the backup into any standard WordPress installation (local, shared hosting, or managed hosting).

 What happens if Stelae shuts down?

-Your published static site is unaffected — it runs on your hosting provider, not on our servers.
-If we discontinue the service, we’ll provide at least 90 days’ notice (per our Terms of Service).
-During that period, all your data — static exports, WordPress content, database, and uploaded files — will remain available for download so you can migrate away.
-We will not shut down without notice.
+Your published static site is unaffected.
+It runs on your hosting provider, not on Stelae’s servers.
+If I discontinue the service, you’ll get at least 90 days’ notice (per the Terms of Service).
+During that period, all your data (static exports, WordPress content, database, and uploaded files) will remain available for download so you can migrate away.
+Stelae will not shut down without notice.

 Can I download my WordPress data at any time?